nikkeisadev/Sentry/README.md

 1. Click to Download the release.
 2. Then you just need to unzip the program, you don't need to install any requirements.

-## Usage
-Once Sentry is installed and running, you can perform the following actions:

-- Protect the computer from malicious programs in startup folder.
-- Prevent wallpaper changes.
-- Generate reports on security incidents and vulnerabilities.
-- Report to the database.
-- Scan files for viruses.
-- Block different websites.
-- Prevent installed apps from runing for a specified time.
-(Disable any app which can students help on exams)

-## Contributing

-As this is a private project, there is no possibility for external contributions.
-However, if you have any suggestions or feedback, feel free to reach out to me.

 ## Contact
 For any inquiries or support, please contact me at [notnikkecrd@gmail.com](mailto:notnikkecrd@gmail.com).

 ## License
 This project is licensed under the [MIT License](LICENSE).